brianfarris/Disco2/python_plotting_scripts/discopy/README.md

-# discopy
+## discopy

 This is a python module for the analysis, transformation, and plotting of Disco data.
 It contains standalone functions for reading checkpoint files and parfiles for basic data analysis.
 More advanced features use the `Grid` object to transform data between grids, make grid-accurate plots, and save archives.

-## Basic Use
+### Basic Use

 First import the package.
 ```python
 import discopy as dp
 ```

-Read in checkpoint files with 'readCheckpoint()'.
-It returns a tuple of 1D 'numpy' arrays containing the checkpoint data.
+Read in checkpoint files with `readCheckpoint()`.
+It returns a tuple of 1D `numpy` arrays containing the checkpoint data.
 Duplicate rows (e.g. output from a parallel run) are removed.
 Given positions are cell-centered values.
 ```python
 dat = dg.readCheckpoint("checkpoint_0100.h5")
 t = dat[0]      # Time